gaboesquivel/gaboesquivel/content/projects/jockey-hollow-bar-and-kitchen.md

 images: []
 achievements:
   - Developed a fully responsive landing page with a focus on user experience.
-  - Optimized page speed and performance for seamless navigation.
+  - Cut page weight so the landing page loaded on the connections diners actually had.
   - Integrated dynamic content features to showcase the restaurant's offerings effectively.
 story:
   - Jockey Hollow Bar and Kitchen, located in a historic mansion, features four distinct dining concepts.
 I developed their responsive landing page as an informative gateway to the restaurant's offerings.